-With identity.indd open, make sure nothing is selected in the layout and then choose File>Place.
+1. With crowe.indd open, make sure nothing is selected in the layout and then choose File>Place.

 Remember, you can choose Edit>Deselect All, or simply click in an empty area of the workspace to deselect any selected objects.